-Our net tangible book as of March 31, 2007 was \$2.6 million, or \$ per share.
+Our net tangible book as of March 31, 2007 was \$2.6 million, or \$0.26 per share.
 Net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the total number of shares of common stock outstanding.
-Our pro forma net tangible book value as of March 31, 2007 was \$ million, or \$ per share of common stock.
-Pro forma net tangible book value per share gives effect to the conversion of all of our preferred stock into shares of our common stock, which will occur upon completion of this offering
+Our pro forma net tangible book value per share as of March 31, 2007 was \$0.22.
+Pro forma net tangible book value per share gives effect to the conversion of all of our preferred stock into 1,710,990 shares of our common stock, which will occur upon completion of this offering.

-After giving further effect to the sale by us of shares of common stock in this offering at an assumed initial public offering price of \$ per share, after taking into account the automatic conversion of our preferred stock upon completion of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2007 would have been approximately \$ million, or approximately \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing shareholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale by us of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and after taking into account the automatic conversion of our preferred stock upon completion of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2007 would have been approximately \$87.9 million, or approximately \$4.93 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$4.71 per share to our existing shareholders and an immediate dilution in pro forma net tangible book value of approximately \$10.07 per share to new investors purchasing shares of common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.